Oxycodone/acetaminophen (By mouth)

-- Do not use Xartemis XR if you are using or have used an MAO inhibitor in the past 14 days.
+- Do not use this medicine if you are using or have used an MAO inhibitor in the past 14 days.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you are using any of the following:

-- Carbamazepine, erythromycin, ketoconazole, lamotrigine, mirtazapine, naltrexone, phenytoin, propranolol, rifampin, ritonavir, tramadol, trazodone, or zidovudine
+- Carbamazepine, erythromycin, ketoconazole, lamotrigine, mirtazapine, naltrexone, phenytoin, probenecid, propranolol, rifampin, ritonavir, tramadol, trazodone, zidovudine

 - Birth control pills